 The Trust was founded by the Trust Deed dated 22 November 1988 (amended 6 July 2017).
 It is an exempt charity, regulated by the Office for Students (OFS).
-The Trustees have reviewed their Constitution, and, have brought it up to date with the requirements of the Charities Act 2011 and current employment law.
-The University of Cambridge exercises oversight as a connected institution through inspection of the Accounts and Annual Report and an annual meeting of its Finance Committee with the Director and Treasurer.
+The Trustees have reviewed their Constitution in recent years and have brought it up to date with the requirements of the Charities Act 2011 and current employment law.
+The University of Cambridge exercises oversight as a connected institution through inspection of the Accounts and Annual Report and an annual meeting of its Finance Committee with the Trust's Chair, Director and Treasurer.